What Is UI? Understanding the Basics of User Interface Design

 Difference Between UI and GUI

-• GUI is a type of UI that uses graphical elements.
+A GUI is a type of User Interface that allows for user interaction through graphical features.

 Challenges of UI Design